huaweicloud-latam/knowledge-base/README.md

 # huaweicloud-knowledge-base

 This repository is home to a collaborative, public knowledge base website for Huawei Cloud services.
 In this knowledge base, you can find technical guides for specific scenarios.
-You can access the website in the following hyperlink: <a href="https://hatz-d.github.io/huaweicloud-knowledge-base/" website>, available in English and Portuguese.
+You can access the website in the following hyperlink: <a href="https://hatz-d.github.io/huaweicloud-knowledge-base/">website</a>, available in English and Portuguese.
 Use the search bar or the navigation menu to browse the knowledge base.

 ## How you can contribute